-In light of the recent national protests against racism and police violence, many people are calling for reimagining the role of policing in our communities.
-How do you envision applying this to Flagstaff especially in relation to our Native American residents and other people of color.
+In light of the recent national protests against racism and police violence, many people are calling for re-imagining the role of policing in our communities.
+How do you envision applying this to Flagstaff?

-The City Council should have a formal discussion about these issues, which, even after daily protests since the end of May, Council has yet to do, and it is about to take a six-week vacation.
-Without leadership on Council willing to discuss the issue, or even return emails to heads of the black and Indigenous community, the City won’t make progress towards meaningful change.
-We need a Council willing to communicate with the public, and while in continued conversations, direct staff to draft alternative models of enforcement such as the Eugene, Oregon or Camden, NJ models and determine budgetary outlooks for different proposals.
+The City Council should have a larger discussion about these issues that have yet to be adequately addressed.
+We need a Council willing to look more carefully at alternative policing models like those in Eugene, Oregon or Camden, NJ and analyze what changes would mean to the budget.
 These alternative models could help inform conversations about what is best for Flagstaff, and navigate the situation to create meaningful policy changes that respond to the concerns being raised about the status quo.